Kakun21993/Silica-Miniscape-Cs/Fact.md

 this really maxed out my Cs knowledge, ive never expect that windows had feature that lets you bypass the normal shutdown, microsoft never documented this and hide it inside ntdll.dll
+My theories are this file is used in reboot between setting up device before oobe launches